^Ask ^Gather ^Answer ^Beg ~question~ ~collection~ ~table~ ~please~ ~demands~

 - A header row that may ^Hold a ~name~ for each ~question~.

-- ^Give each ~question~ a ^Name, which identifies a column in the ~table~.
+- ^Name each ~question~ to ^Identify a column in the ~table~.

 Subject

-^Table is a mode of ^Write that ~helps~ us ^Gather answers for sake to ^Organize data.
-To ^Organize data into tables is an inevitable ~process~ to ^Tackle a large or distributed ~problem~ ~quickly~.
+^Table is a mode of ^Write that ~helps~ us to ^Gather answers for sake to ^Organize data.
+It is an inevitable ~process~ to ^Organize data into tables.
+It ~helps~ us to ^Tackle a ^Large or distributed ~problem~ ^Briefly.
 In ^Computer science, we ^Call a ~collection~ of tables a database.
-A database is a generic ordinary form of data ~organization~.
-However, anytime we ~think~ to add a column or a row, we should ^Consider whether we should ^Ask that ^Question about every element for the range that we are gathering.
-And we should ^Consider a ~way~ to do it that does not ^Encourage any ^harm or ~excess~ ~deception~. ^Consider ~privacy~, ~respect~ and ~PLR~ carefully. ^Study or ^Explore Third ^Normal Form*.
+A database is a ^General ordinary ~form~ of data ~organization~.

 Target

-Anytime we ^Need to ^Consider many elements in our world or in our ~imagination~ whose information is ^Proper to track and available to us.
+Anytime we ^Need to ^Consider many items in our world or in our ~imagination~ whose ~information~ is ^Proper to track and available to us.